Golyshkin/VectorDbcChecker/README.md

 Actually the project has the following external modules dependency

-1. **cantools** - need to install this module before starting a GUI application
+1. Clone project according to GitHub instructions
-2. Clone project according to GitHub instructions
+2. **$> pip install -r requirements.txt** - need to install required modules before starting a GUI application
 3. Since project based on Python is not necessary to compile & link this project
 4. Run the application using console command: **py DbcCheckMain.py**